 Our profitability from period-to-period may also vary significantly due to the mix of products that we sell in different periods.
-As we expand our business we expect to sell new battery and battery system products into new markets and applications.
+While we have sold most of our products to date into the consumer market, as we expand our business we expect to sell new battery and battery system products into other markets and for other applications.
 These products are likely to have different cost profiles and will be sold into markets governed by different business dynamics.
 Consequently, sales of individual products may not necessarily be consistent across periods, which could affect product mix and cause gross and operating profits to vary significantly.